Warning notification:Warning

 Mandibular advancement device (MAD)

-A mandibular advancement device (MAD) is a dental appliance used to treat mild OSA.
+A mandibular advancement device (MAD) is used to treat mild obstructive sleep apnoea.

-A MAD is like a gum shield.
-You wear it over your teeth when you're asleep.
-It's designed to hold your jaw and tongue forward.
+A MAD fits around your teeth, holding your jaw and tongue forward.
 This increases the space at the back of your throat and reduces the narrowing of your airway.

-A MAD should be made by a dentist with training and experience in treating sleep apnoea.
+The device should be fitted by a dentist who has experience in treating sleep apnoea.

 Tonsillectomy

-The tonsils are removed, if they're enlarged and blocking your airway when you sleep.
+This is where your tonsils are removed.
+Your tonsils may be enlarged, blocking your airway when you sleep.

 Adenoidectomy